Skip to content

 How urgent?

-Arvada experiences high contractor market density but also faces elevated storm chaser risk as a primary target for out-of-state roofing contractors after major hail events.
-Homeowners should expect door-to-door solicitation within 24-48 hours of significant storms and plan for 4-8 week repair backlogs.
-Colorado Revised Statute § 6-22-105 prohibits contractors from waiving or paying any portion of insurance deductibles, with violations constituting property insurance fraud.
+Arvada's position in Jefferson County makes it a primary target for out-of-state roofing contractors after major hail events, with door-to-door solicitation typically beginning within 24-48 hours of significant storms.
+Local contractors report 4-8 week backlogs following severe weather events.
+Under Colorado Revised Statute § 6-22-105 (Colorado SB 38), contractors cannot legally pay, waive, or rebate any portion of your insurance deductible — violations constitute property insurance fraud.

 Storm chaser red flags